 USPAP education is more than a mere reading of its ethical and performance requirements; it is essential that real property appraisers are able to apply the requirements of USPAP to real-world appraisal situations.
-Through the years, the AQB and ASB have recognized the importance of realistic case studies in USPAP education through its "Illustration" series (formerly known as "In the Real World" series) of case study questions that appear in the 7- and 15-Hour USPAP Courses.
+Through the years, the AQB and ASB have recognized the importance of realistic case studies in USPAP education through case study questions that appear in the 7- and 15-Hour USPAP Courses.